Getting paid with Shopify Payments

 - In the Shopify Payments section, click the View payouts button.

 The Payouts page displays your previous and next payout.
-If you have scheduled your payouts, then you see the estimated date that you get paid.
-You can see the available balance for your next payout and any funds held in reserve.
+If you have scheduled your payouts, then the estimated date that you get paid is displayed.
+You can view the available balance for your next payout and any funds held in reserve.

 The All payouts section lists all of your payouts and their current status: